 Light Temperature

-Balancing these effects requires a layered approach to lighting rather than relying on a single source.
+Balancing these effects requires a layered approach to lighting rather than relying on a single overhead source.

 Lighting Strategy for Cement Tile Flooring